1. Breast cancer and preserving fertility

 - Join the private Facebook group, set up by younger women with breast cancer, Younger Breast Cancer Network (YBCN).
 To access the group you’ll need a Facebook account and send a message to the group

-You can also call our free Helpline on 0808 800 6000 to talk to one of our trained nurses.
+You can also call our free helpline below to talk to one of our trained nurses.